 Initially Statistics South Africa (Statssa) conducted a population census once every 5 years i.e. 1996 and 2001, this interval was however changed to 10 years and thus the last census was in 2011.
 In between the census, Statssa conducts a Community Survey (CS) and the last one was in 2016.
 According to Statssa a population census, as defined by the United Nations, is "the total process of collecting, compiling, evaluating, analyzing and publishing or otherwise disseminating demographic, economic and social data pertaining, at a specified time, to all persons in a country or a well-defined part of the country"; i.e. a total count of the population.
 The CS on the other hand is a large-scale household survey conducted by Statistics South Africa to bridge the gap between censuses.
 I.e. it is a representative sample of the population.
 As a result of this the information from the Community Survey is only provided at a Municipal level and not at ward level as compared to the 2011 census which goes down to the ward level and beyond.
-Prior to the release of the CS results in 2016 there was a redermacation of the municipal wards.
-Statssa thus had to delay the release of the CS results and realign the ward boundaries to the newly demarcated ward boundaries.
+Prior to the release of the CS results and realign the ward boundaries to the newly demarcated ward boundaries.
 E.g. Population Figures for Ubuhlebezwe from the CS before factoring in the new demarcation was 101 690; but after factoring in the redemarcation it is 118 346.